wework/plasma/README.md

 Plasma is not longer under active development and is deprecated for internal use at WeWork.

-For internal projects at WeWork please use [Dieter](https://github.com/WeConnect/dieter-ui) instead.

 ---

 Plasma is a design system for creating sensible, modern interfaces.